 For the entire Bennett era, ISTA was led by Nate Schnellenberger, a former science teacher who rose to become union president.
 Schnellenberger had many public battles and debates with Bennett and Daniels over policy and politics.

 But in 2013, Schnellenberger retired and ISTA Vice President Teresa Meredith was elected to replace him.
 Meredith was a Shelbyville kindergarten teacher who began her career as a teacher in a high poverty Indianapolis Catholic school.

 Meredith has signaled strong support for Ritz and opposition to efforts by Pence and Republicans that Ritz said aimed to limit her power.

 But Meredith has also been supportive of tougher teacher evaluation, saying she would like to see the 2011 law work effectively to improve teacher quality.

-At the start of 2014, teachers unions prepare to renew their efforts to combat bills aimed at expanding school choice programs, charging Pence and Republicans want to privatize more schools and education services.
-They also are seeking to support Ritz her her battle with Pence and Republican appointees on the state board.
+In 2015, teachers unions renewed efforts to combat bills aimed at expanding school choice programs, charging Pence and Republicans want to privatize more schools and education services.
+They also strongly backed Ritz in her battle with Pence and Republican appointees on the state board.